Roy LICHTENSTEIN (1923-1997)

 Quite simply, this young woman painted in 1964 on a canvas 91 x 91 cm is remarkably typical of the sixties, with her blonde hair too thick to be elegant.

 With her simple composition, the hair treated in flat vivid monochrome and the facial skin made in dots like a printed poster, the sleeping girl has all the qualities we love in an early Lichtenstein.
 His art was an immediate success.
-Purchased the year of its creation, the painting had never reappeared on the market.
+Purchased in the year of its creation, the painting had never reappeared on the market.

 She is not a Marilyn or a Liz by Warhol.
 She is not famous, and has perhaps never existed anywhere but in the imagination of a comic book writer.